Sonnet 276

 That stops engaging stories in mid flow

-The burgeoning brain delights and is all ears
+The burgeoning brain delights and is ‘all ears’

-For all worthwhile reality is deemed in here
+For all worthwhile reality bides here

 No earthly wonder ever bright as this